-Two-Speed Winch Function
+Burst of Speed Winch Function

-The Load King Stinger boom truck is equipped with a combined flow two-speed winch system as standard equipment.
+The Load King Stinger Boom Truck is equipped with a burst of speed winch system as standard equipment.
 This is controlled by a switch activated when the winch lever is at full throw.
 When the winch control handle is pushed to the full throw position, oil flow from the boom pump that is not used by the boom functions is directed to be added to winch pump oil flow, causing an increase in the winch speed.
 This increase in speed can be as much as 50%.
 When the winch control handle is moved back from the full stroke position, the flow of the unused boom oil is directed back to tank.